bioinformaticsdotca/Genomic_Med_2017/module5_lab.md

 # Module 5: Available Epigenomics Data and Resources

+by Guillaume Bourque, *PhD*

 ## Introduction

 ### Description of the lab
 In this module's lab, we will explore some of the tools that were covered in the lecture.

-* First, we will learn how to use the IHEC Data Portal's tools to fetch datasets tracks of interest.
+* First, we will learn how to use the IHEC Data Portal's tools to fetch datasets of interest.
 * Second, we will explore the ENCODE Data Portal.
 * Third, we will explore the GTEx Data Portal.